-Established in 2016, Ulana Insights provides advisory services to those using the power of technology to improve the quality of life in rural and low-income communities.
+Established in 2016, Ulana Insights provides advisory services to those using the power of technology to improve people’s lives in rural and low-income communities.
 It is a modern approach to international development, which supports businesses building digital tools to deliver knowledge, connect communities, and create economic opportunities.

 The potential for these progressive technologies is quite exciting.
 Adaptive learning platforms can already customize curricula from student interactions.
 Digital finance systems connect people to markets and help them manage their money.
 Remote sensing technologies forecast weather for farmers and chat groups help them trade advice to improve yields.

-While all sectors recognize the potential advancements technology can provide, it is almost always a struggle to implement and scale cutting edge systems in developing world contexts.
-The most commonly cited issues are the lack of infrastructure like electricity, roads, and GSM towers, or the low penetration of hardware like smartphones and other internet enabled devices.
+While it is easy to recognize the potential of technology, it is almost always a struggle to implement cutting edge systems in developing world contexts.
+The most commonly cited issues are the lack of infrastructure (electricity, roads, and GSM towers), or the low penetration of hardware like smartphones and other internet enabled devices.

 These are real impediments that limit the impact of technology, but they are by no means the hardest problems we face.
 Those of us working in financial inclusion have shown that hardware and infrastructure problems can and will be solved.
 We have built mobile money and agent banking systems that broadcast financial services over mobile phone networks to over a hundred million people in the developing world.

-The more complicated challenge is how to build products, and delivery channels that are intuitive enough that people with little formal education easily understand them, that solve real problems they face, and that garner their trust.
-The real issue is designing the technology so that it feels like a wise mentor or a friendly neighbor.
-These goal is difficult enough that even mobile money systems still strive to achieve them after over a decade of development.
+The more complicated challenge is how to build products, and delivery channels that are intuitive enough that people with little formal education understand them, that solve real problems they face, and that garner their trust.
+The real issue is designing technology so it feels like a wise mentor or a friendly neighbor.
+These goals are difficult enough that mobile money systems still strive to achieve them after over a decade of development.

-However, many important lessons have been learned about strategies to deliver public goods with private sector bottom-lines, techniques to customize innovative products, and streamlined delivery channels that reach all the way out to villages.
+However, many important lessons have been learned about strategies to deliver public goods with private sector bottom-lines.
 This is an exciting time, because this expertise is being employed by technology companies working in inclusive fintech, social enterprises selling PAYG solar irrigation systems, as well as adjacent development sectors like humanitarian aid, agricultural development, digital identity, education and health.